Steve Easterbrook

 Research Interests

-My research interests focus on the analysis of requirements for complex software-intensive systems.
-I am interested in the question of how the views of different stakeholders can be compared and merged, and on the role of modelling for understanding and communicating key ideas about systems.
+My earlier work focussed on systems analysis for complex software-intensive systems, particularly questions such as how the views of different stakeholders can be compared and merged; the role of modelling for understanding and communicating key ideas about systems; software verification and validation and how it affects software quality; and the social and cognitive processes that support coordination within teams of software developers.
 I'm also interested in the broader question of how software development re-shapes human activities, or more accurately, how human activities and software systems co-evolve, each shaping the other in important ways.
+See for example:

 MSc students